almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 one that had a 3.0 GPA and 1 year of work experience and one that a 4.0 GPA and no work experience, that he would hire the 3.0 candidate.
 His reasons for this were

-* 3.0 student has experience and therefore has had the opportunity to apply their education to real world situations
+* 3.0 student has experience and therefore has had the opportunity to apply their education to real world situations;
-* 3.0 student has made some mistakes (because their GPA isn't perfect) and those mistakes have become learning experiences
+4.0 student is book smart, but has not demonstrated what they have learned in a real world situation
-* 4.0 student is book smart, but has not demonstrated what they have learned in a real world situation
+* 3.0 student has made some mistakes (because their GPA isn't perfect) and those mistakes have become learning experiences.
 * 4.0 student probably does not have a social life (because they spend a lot of time studying) and may be difficult to work with in team environments; whereas the 3.0 student probably has failed a test or two because they chose to socialize over studying